 a) Petrophysics is the study of the physical properties of rocks.
 Its objective is to explain why rocks have the properties they do.
 In particular how the relative amounts and arrangements of the minerals that comprise them determine their physical properties.

 Petrophysics is key in numerous applications of geosciences and various fields of rock engineering and well logging.
-The course program comprise of the following sections: (i)Rock classifications, (ii) Density, (iii) Porosity & Permeability, (iv) Radioactive Properties, (v) Geomechanical Properties (vi) Electrical properties, (vii) Magnetic properties, (viii) Welllogging.
+The course program comprise of the following sections: (i)Rock classifications, (ii) Density, (iii) Porosity & Permeability, (iv) Radioactive Properties, (v) Geomechanical Properties (vi) Electrical properties, (vii) Magnetic properties, (viii) Well-logging.

 b) Rheology is the study of the flow of matter.
 In Earth Sciences the focus of rheology is on the ductile flow of mid- and lower crustal rocks in response to applied forces at elevated temperatures.
 This course is designed to introduce the theory of plasticity and presents various flow laws (Newtonian, power law, etc.) of rocks and how these were determined.
 The flow behavior is compared with deformation mechanisms operating in the ductile field (diffusion creep, dislocation creep, dislocation glide, etc.).
 A major goal of the course is to gain practice in interpreting deformation features observed in rock thin sections under the polarizing microscope.
-A crucial role in deciphering deformation mechanisms is the analysis of shape- and crystallographic preferred orientations of deformed polycrystalline aggregates.
+A crucial role in deciphering deformations of deformed polycrystalline aggregates.
 Techniques are presented how rock textures can be measured and interpreted.